Oneted11/stock-ticker-info/readme.md

 Second Line is to setup docker daemon to start at start-up so you don't need to touch systemctl again

 Third line allows the non-root user(you my guy) to do docker stuff without `sudo` infront of every command, That pesky "access denied" will weigh on your very soul

+> Highly encourage you to read [this short article to get back to speed](https://linuxconfig.org/manjaro-linux-docker-installation)